UK police detain man who doused himself in flammable liquid outside parliament

 Police said the man had been detained after pouring what appeared to be flammable liquid over himself.

 “The man, who had a lighter, was sprayed with a fire extinguisher,” a police statement said.
-“There was no ignition and the man was detained.
+“There was no ignition and the man was detained.”

-The man is now being assessed by ambulance staff, the statement added.
+There were no injuries and the man was later detained under the Mental Health Act, police said.

 Reporting by Michael Holden; editing by Guy Faulconbridge